esmahoney/SuperDuper/README.md

 # SuperDuper Project

 A comprehensive learning journey combining Python programming fundamentals, SQL database operations, and data visualization.
 This project serves as a hands-on tutorial for developers learning to integrate multiple technologies including Python, SQL, data analysis, and web frameworks.

+Born out of the beginners frustration of finding a spot with easily understandable examples as well as links to additional resources and cheatsheets.

-## 🎯 Project Overview
+## Project Overview

 This project is designed to demonstrate:
 - Python programming fundamentals (strings, integers, functions, conditionals)